 While in Old Town, check out the Cathedral of Ibiza or Cathedral of the Virgen de las Nieves is a must-see in Ibiza.
 You can’t miss it.
 The religious building was built in the 13th century on the old Yebisah mosque.
 Without a doubt, the Ibiza Cathedral is an essential cultural visit.

 3. Go to San Antonio beach

 The beach clubs in Ibiza are some of the best in the world.
 On the beach of San Antonio, you can spend the day sunbathing or enjoying activities such as water skiing or sampling the food and drink in the bars and restaurants, also perfect to watch the sunset in Ibiza.
-The clear waters and fine golden sand on the coast of Ibiza aren’t bad either.
-Also, from this beach you can reach five coves, each with their own atmosphere and personality.
+The clear waters, fine golden sand on the coast and Ibiza caves aren’t bad either.
+Also, from this beach, you can reach five coves, each with their own atmosphere and personality.
 Ferries and boat tours depart every hour to nearby coves such as Cala Conta or Cala Bassa.
 Cala Salada is another stunning cove to visit and Playa Cala is a beautiful quieter beach of Ibiza.

 4. Can Marça Caves

 Take a break from the sun and explore Ibiza’s hidden sea caves.
 Head to Puerto de San Miguel and explore Cueva Can Marca(you’ll see the signs).
 It’s a secret cave that was used by smugglers back in the day.
 It’s got an eerie, unique vibe as you descend into the caves via a narrow staircase on the side of a cliff.
 But once you’re in the cave you’ll find bright green colours and incredible rock formations.
 It’s a fascinating experience!

 5. Hike to the top of Sa Talaia